Nimauric/Mapler/README.md

 ./np_pipeline.sh <configfile> # to preview the execution snakemake --unlock --configfile <configfile> # to unlock the working directory after a crash
 ```
-It is recommanded to copy `config/config_template.yaml` as a configfile, and to tweak it according to the analysis's need.
+It is recommended to copy `config/config_template.yaml` as a configfile, and to tweak it according to the analysis's need.
 Details on how to configure this file are written as comments in the template.
 The configfile is structured in three parts :
-- Inputs : path to samples and external programs (most are optional and only needed for certain analysis)
+- Inputs : path to samples and external programs (most are optional and only needed for certain analyses)
 - Controls : allowing a choice between multiple non-exclusive options, or a binary choice on whether the analysis is run (true) or not (false)
 - Parameters : functional parameters are values that can be tweaked for certain analyses, resource parameters allows to tweak memory, number of threads and allocated time for resource-intensive rules